Diploma in Journalism

 Membership to the Academy and cost for the Diploma in Journalism including exams is £399 inc VAT.
 The true cost of the course would be over £4000.

-Self Entry Test:
+Self Entry Test 2024

-Self Marking guide for above entry test:
+Marking guide for above Self Test

 If you have a disability and are in receipt of DLA or PIP you will be eligible to apply for the course.
 If you are not in receipt of DLA or PIP, a Doctor/Consultant letter confirming your medical condition will suffice.
 Please get in touch if you have further questions.